mvniemi/duke_cs290_portfolio/progress_report_template.md

 Webinar was visted on 2/26, need to do writeup
 Sakai is succesfully installed and running on local VM.
 Bug identified, will try and fix the one I found.

+To do:
+Submit the screenshots/history of the install.
+Make a pull request to the class repo, submit a patch Make progress/hopefully fix my bug.